elastic/stream2es/README.md

 stream2es generator --fields "f1:int:128"
 ```

 To add a string, we need to add a template for it, and a file of newline-separated lines of text.
-Given a field template of "NAME:str:N`stream2es` will select `N` number of words from each dictionary:
+Given a field template of `NAME:str:N`, `stream2es` will select `N` number of words from each dictionary:

 ```
 # zsh